These are some principles of our R&D program.

 Mutual respect is non-negotiable, critical thinking is a requirement.
 Here, the two go hand in hand.
 Constructive criticism of a concept is respectful of people’s intelligence.
 Challenge the ideas, respect the people wrestling with them.

-People are the only source of new ideas.
+People are our only source of new ideas.
 We can be rough on the concepts, but not on the people generating them.
 Doing otherwise results in adopting bad ideas, or reducing the flow of good ideas, or both.
 We won’t tolerate a jerk, no matter how brilliant.
 We don’t have the headcount to add a “buffer” person to mediate relations between you and the rest of the team (try a large corporation, they tend to be more indulgent of that kind of extra headcount).

 We also don’t have room for someone who gets along with everyone but doesn’t contribute much.
 We do a lot, and debate a lot.
 Doing requires ideas, action and follow-up.
 Debate requires talking and listening.
 If you’re someone who just likes to order people around, or someone who just likes to follow orders, you probably should go check out the bigger companies.